 The application for the Child Life Professional Certification Examination is a two-step process.
 Applicants must first establish eligibility through an Eligibility Assessment.
 Once this is complete, candidates may register for the exam of their choice.
 Once you have registered, you will receive an email from our testing agency with information on how to select your exam date, location and time.
 Candidates requesting testing accommodations must NOT schedule their exam through the link provided as a rescheduling fee may apply; they will be contacted by a representative of the our testing partner, SMT/IQT, to make testing arrangements.

 In addition to the documents submitted for the Eligibility Assessment, some candidates may also need to submit the following:

-All examination sites are fully accessible and compliant with the Americans with Disabilities Act.
+All US examination sites are fully accessible and compliant with the Americans with Disabilities Act.
 Special testing accommodations require documentation and are scheduled subject to approval upon review of the required documentation.
 Candidates for whom English is a foreign language and/or those with a visual, orthopedic, speech or hearing impairment, other health or physical impairment, a specific learning disability, or a psychological or mental disorder that requires modifications to the usual testing environment can apply for special accommodations.
 Only those candidates who have been granted this approval in advance will receive special accommodations during testing.

 If you are applying under a different name from that which appears on your transcript(s) and/or Verification Form(s), you must submit documentation of your name change.
 A copy of either your new Social Security Card or your marriage license is acceptable as documentation.

-Please Note: Because all application materials become the property of the Child Life Certification Commission candidates are encouraged to make copies of submitted documentation for their records.
+Please Note: Because all application materials become the property of the Child Life Certification Commission, candidates are encouraged to make copies of submitted documentation for their records.